Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

     ``` PowerShell
     Connect-AzAccount -SubscriptionId 'yyyy-yyyy-yyyy-yyyy'
     ```
-    6. Browse to the scripts folder under this path (..\FhirToDataLake\scripts).
+    6. Browse to the scripts folder under this path (..\scripts).
     7. Run the following PowerShell script.
     ```Powershell
     ./Set-SynapseEnvironment.ps1 -SynapseWorkspaceName "{Name of your Synapse workspace instance}" -StorageName "{Name of your storage account where Parquet files will be written}".